RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/fabrication/sheet-metal-guidelines.md

 # and used in other parts of the site.
 ---
 ## Overview
 Sheet metal is a versatile and cost-effective material, crucial for manufacturing parts efficiently, which is a key factor in rapid prototyping and robotic project development.
 This wiki page will out-line essential principles, such as minimum flange lengths, bending tolerances, and the importance of material selection, to avoid common pitfalls like material flaring or buckling.
-Furthermore, it will provide insights into optimizing SolidWorks for robotic design, including structuring files, handling external parts, and performing simulations to ensure designs are not only feasible but also optimized for real-world applications.
 Integrating these guidelines can enhance your ability to create more robust and sophisticated prototypes or final robot models, facilitating the transition from concept to tangible product.

 ## The Fabrication Process